Can resveratrol help prevent cancer?

 Resveratrol as an Anti-Inflmmatory

 Studies show that resveratrol suppresses inflammation.
-One study gave people 40 milligrams of resveratrol, which they took once a day for six weeks.
+One study gave people 40 milligrams, which they took once a day for six weeks.
 At the end of the study, researchers found that resveratrol suppressed the inflammatory protein, TNF, and other compounds that increase blood vessel inflammation (source).

 Now while this is great news to prevent cardiovascular disease (the reduction of inflammation allows for proper blood flow), it can also be considered great news for cancer.